top of page

 The Masters Brush Cleaner and Preserver

-Though I only use this a few times a year, it helps me with maintaining my brushes' health, effectively removing pigment residues while simultaneously conditioning the bristles, thus preserving their longevity and performance over countless painting sessions.
+I only really use this a few times a year, so I get the 1oz size.
+It helps me with maintaining my watercolor brushes' health, effectively removing pigment residues while simultaneously conditioning the bristles, preserving their longevity over countless painting sessions.

 Mounted Metal Art Tray